anagha-google/ts22-just-enough-terraform-for-da/README.md

 ## 4. Format
 Self-paced, fully scripted<br>
-This is not a challenge lab
+This is not a challenge lab.

 <hr>